Work with us

 Key responsibilities

-• Be responsible for the development of slide decks, study reports, manuscripts, posters and other publications related to health economics and outcomes research
+• Assist in the development of slide decks, study reports, manuscripts, posters and other publications related to health economics and outcomes research.

-• Provide support or leadership on components of business development activities, including development of proposals for new projects
+• Assist in business development activities, including tasks related to proposals for new projects.

 The above is not an exhaustive list of duties, and you will be expected to perform different tasks as necessitated by the organisation's overall business objectives.